 Reasons for Writing this Lykeion Language Forum Suwon Post

-My initial article was just my opinion and experience.
-It is not so eloquently written.
-It is also not objective and informative.
-Someone may read that article and interpret it as one person’s perception of Lykeion Language Forum Suwon.
-To this end I decided to create a more objective post in order to give those considering working at Lykeion Language Forum a wider view of the matter.
-I feel that I cannot morally let people wind up working at a horrible place and having the same negative experiences that I and so many others have had.
+I decided to create a more objective post in order to give those considering working at Lykeion Language Forum a wider view of the matter.
+This is because I feel that I cannot morally let people wind up working at a horrible place and having the same negative experiences that I and so many others have had.

-A teacher that fled the Ingyedong Lykeion Language Forum Suwon campus in October 2018 sent me a copy of their latest contract.
+A teacher that fled the Ingyedong Lykeion Language Forum Suwon campus sent me a copy of their latest contract.
+This is current as of August 2021.
 You can read a Reddit discussion of everything that is illegal about this contract here.

 No State Pension – ILLEGAL

-The school run their own “pension” which is highly illegal.
+The school runs its own “pension” which is highly illegal.
 Many teachers (myself included) left Korea without having received their pension (again, illegal)